 The environment can affect people's health in a variety of ways, and one of the consequences of poor air quality is asthma and other respiratory diseases.
-Overall, across adults and children, about 12.2% of the Coachella Valley have been diagnosed with asthma which is significantly higher than the United States average of 7.8%.
+Overall, across adults and children, about 12.2% of the Coachella Valley have been diagnosed with asthma.
 The city with the highest rate of asthma is Rancho Mirage (16.8%), while the city with the lowest rate of asthma is Palm Springs (9.3%).
 See the figure below for additional details.